The session proposal submission site is closed. The deadline to submit a session proposal was 16, April 2014.

 - The length of presentations will be at the discretion of the convener(s).
 Conveners are encouraged to have longer presentations in Union sessions (20-30 minutes), instead of the normal 15 minute talks in other sessions.

-The session title and description is limited to a total of 800 characters.
+The session title is limited to 300 characters and the session description is limited to 150 words.
 The description will be used during the review process.
 Prior to acceptance, the Program Committee may request the conveners to revise the session title and/or description.
 Session descriptions will be posted on the AGU Web site during the abstract submission phase to assist submitters in identifying an appropriate session for their abstract.
 After the abstract deadline, proposed session descriptions will no longer be posted.
 Descriptions must follow the following criteria:

 - Concise definition of the scientific issue.
 Proposals must focus on scientific results and/or their applications.